WELCOME

 Genealogical Society’s Research Library – $5 per non-member

-Please call (937) 382-4684 or visit our social media during major holidays to confirm we are still open!
+The Center is closed on the following observed holidays: New Year’s Day, July 4th , Thanksgiving, Christmas Eve, Christmas Day, and New Year’s Eve.
+Please call (937) 382-4684 or visit our social media during other holidays to confirm we are open.

 The Clinton County History Center and Rombach Place Museum are handicapped accessible.